High-performance power for charging laptops on-the-go.

 All of the solar chargers and battery packs listed on this page can charge your laptop.
-If you are looking for the fastest charge, we recommend the Arc 20W (shown here on the left on a 11" Chromebook) and the 17 Watt Kit.
-If storage and ease of setup is most important, consider the Array Solar Backpack or Fuse 10W.
+If you are looking for the fastest charge, we recommend the Arc 20W and the 17 Watt Kit.
+If storage and ease of setup are most important, consider the Array Solar Backpack or Fuse 10W.^back to top

 Charge times for your laptop will vary based on three factors: